 Students who enter the five-year integrated BA/MS program follow a carefully sequenced curriculum in the liberal arts and sciences in order to insure they have the necessary knowledge base for teaching.
 Required courses include study in English literature and writing, philosophy, foreign language, fine arts, math and natural sciences, and history, sociology and psychology.
 These courses are taught by faculty from the departments of liberal arts and math and natural sciences.
-Faculty from the department of education serve as advisors for students throughout the undergraduate experience in the integrated BA/MS program.
-A primary responsibility of the faculty advisor is to familiarize mentees with the problems, issues and concerns related to education while providing opportunities for students to explore educational opportunities in teaching, research, administration and other areas.
+During their undergraduate years, students are guided by advisors in the Advisement Center.